Skip to main content

 Image from Amit Geron

-Located in an internal courtyard of the Conservatorium Hotel with spectacular floor-to-ceiling windows, Conservatorium Brasserie is an inspirational setting for brunch and dinner.
-The exquisite a la carte menu encompasses everything from club sandwiches and Caesar salads to refined sushi with delicately balanced flavours courtesy of Taiko Bar & Restaurant (one of the city’s best cocktail hotspots).
+Located in an internal courtyard of the Conservatorium Hotel with spectacular floor-to-ceiling windows, Barbounia is an inspirational setting for brunch and dinner.
+The exquisite à la carte menu encompasses everything from across the Mediterranean and Levantine, with delicately balanced flavours courtesy of Taiko Bar & Restaurant (one of the city’s best cocktail hotspots).
 And if you want to treat someone special, the breakfast menu includes champagne by the glass.

 Wils Bakery Café

-What started as a crafty experiment to sell bread from the Michelin-starred Restaurant Wils during lockdown has now become the city's most beloved artisanal bakery café: “Wils Bakery is place where the baking craft and the conviviality of a French bistro could come together,” explains chef-owner Joris Bijdendijk.
-On the a la carte menu, you’ll find the traditional Dutch workman’s lunch known as a 12-uurtje (soup, salad and a sandwich) and bistro classics such as oysters, garlicky escargot and oeufs mayonnaise.
-A 3- or 4-course chef’s menu also features more elevated dishes like slavink (a bacon-wrapped rabbit roll) or the creamy dreamy burnt Basque cheesecake.
+What started as a crafty experiment to sell bread from the Michelin-starred Restaurant Wils during lockdown has now become the city's most beloved artisanal bakery café: “Wils Bakery is a place where the baking craft and the conviviality of a French bistro could come together,” explains chef-owner Joris Bijdendijk.
+On the à la carte menu, you’ll find the traditional Dutch workman’s lunch known as a 12-uurtje (soup, salad and a sandwich) and bistro classics such as oysters, garlicky escargot and oeufs mayonnaise.
+A 3- or 4-course chef’s menu also features more elevated dishes like slavink (a bacon-wrapped rabbit roll) or the creamy, dreamy, burnt Basque cheesecake.
 Be sure you don’t leave without an armful of bread.

 Around Zuidas